danielfdickinson/hugo-dfd-responsive-images/exampleSite/content/post/testimage2/index.md

 ## Via figure shortcode (but \<div> as wrapper):

-{{< figure class="responsive-div" image_wrapper="div" title="Figure 1: Differences between markdown figures and figure shortcode" src="backgarden-tulips+rocks.png" alt="Photo of a rock garden with tulips and rust-coloured plants" caption="For a figure caption can be different than alt text">}}
+{{< figure class="responsive-div" imagewrapper="div" title="Figure 1: Differences between markdown figures and figure shortcode" src="backgarden-tulips+rocks.png" alt="Photo of a rock garden with tulips and rust-coloured plants" caption="For a figure caption can be different than alt text">}}

 ## Via figure shortcode (originalheight):